NickHAnderson019/NAnderson_FYP_2019/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

-If you want to get started with Pyomo and trajectory optimization.
-Contact Stacey Shield (SHLSTA001@myuct.ac.za) to request her introductory tutorials.
+If you want to get started with Pyomo and trajectory optimization, contact Stacey Shield (SHLSTA001@myuct.ac.za) to request her introductory tutorials.